sofi-g/sofi-g/README.md

 ### Hi there!
 I'm Sofi  👋

 Welcome to my GitHub!
 I'm Sofi, currently studying my third year of Computer Science at FaMAF - UNC (Córdoba, Argentina).
-I have used languages like Haskell, C, Python, Scala, MySql in university projects.
+I have used languages like Haskell, C, Python, Scala, MySql, Javascript in university projects.
-Through self-study I have been building a solid foundation in both frontend and backend technologies and languages and I'm currently learning ReactJs.
+Through self-study I have been building a solid foundation in both frontend and backend technologies and languages.

+I'm currently working in a company collaborating with the migration of an web application to Typescript, ReactJS and Redux.

 Contact me 📫